 Content Creation and Optimization

 This is the obvious use case, but it is also where many projects fail.
 AI should not be treated as an article machine.
 It should be treated as a production system with inputs, constraints, review gates, and performance feedback.
+Teams weighing prompt-led drafting against workflow automation should understand where generative SEO fits before they scale production.
 Modern AI agent tools can:

 - Turn keyword clusters into structured briefs